Variable coherence model for free-electron laser pulses: Methods

-When the frequencies $\phi_v$ in equation~\eqref{phases} are sampled from a uniform random distribution over $[0,2\pi]$ we recover the partial coherence model~\cite{Pfeifer:10}, which creates a minimally coherent pulse.
-Throughout this paper, we refer to this as the zero coherence width limit of the VCM.
-Figure~\ref{fig:CW_examples}~(a) shows an example of a zero coherence width pulse for the ``FLASH'' set of parameters of table~\ref{tab:FEL_table}.
-Alternatively, a non-zero coherence width restricts the phase variation across frequencies by sampling $\phi_v$ from a L\'{e}vy process.
-The coherence width then quantifies the rate of change in the phases, with small versus large coherence widths corresponding to fast versus slow changes between neighboring frequencies, respectively.
-We have experimented with two L\'{e}vy processes, a random walk and Brownian motion, and found very similar results between them.
+The coherence width $\Omega$ in equation~\eqref{eq:random_phase_sampling} quantifies the stochasticity of the phase contribution from $\phi_v$, with smaller $\Omega$ (larger stochasticity) leading to more randomness within and between VCM pulses.
+We have experimented with both the random walk and Brownian motion and found very similar results between them.
 All the results we show in this paper are obtained with the Brownian motion case.
 In the limit of infinite coherence width, $\phi_v$ becomes a constant across all frequencies, and the resulting pulse is fully coherent.
-Figure~\ref{fig:CW_examples}~(b) shows an example of a VCM pulse with a nonzero coherence width.
+Figure~\ref{fig:ExamplePulses}~(b) shows an example of a VCM pulse with a nonzero coherence width.
 Compared to the zero coherence width case in panel~(a), we see a clear reduction in the number of sub-pulses, reflecting the increased coherence between the pulse's frequency components.
 In the limit of very large coherence width, as in panel~(c), we observe a single broadband pulse with an envelope that closely matches the shape of the frequency window~$W_F$ in equation~\eqref{eq:VCM_model}.
 Small differences between $W_F$ and the observed pulse envelope come from the temporal window $W_T$ we impose on the overall pulse.

 In our analyses, we set the normalization factor~$N$ in equation~\eqref{eq:VCM_model} such that all pulses have the same total energy $U$ given by

 Alternatively, shot-to-shot variations in the pulse energy can be incorporated by multiplying each normalized VCM pulse by a random variable sampled from the square root of the desired pulse-energy distribution.
 One may also easily apply alternative normalization conventions such as fixing the peak electric field amplitude or intensity.